octobercms/docs/backend-lists.md

 <a name="filter-daterange"></a>
 ### Date Range

 `daterange` - displays a date picker for two dates to be selected as a date range.
-The conditions parameters are passed as `:before` and `:after`.
+The values available to be used in the conditions property are:

+ - `:before`: The selected "before" date formatted as `Y-m-d H:i:s`
+ - `:beforeDate`: The selected "before" date formatted as `Y-m-d`
+ - `:after`: The selected "after" date formatted as `Y-m-d H:i:s`
+ - `:afterDate`: The selected "after" date formatted as `Y-m-d`

     published_at:
         label: Date